Kit Advice

 Black bags, however, should never be considered as an option!

-• Choosing a Sleeping Bag
+• Choosing a sleeping bag

-Ideally you should look at using a sleeping bag with a synthetic fill as this is much easier to look after on expedition and also dries much quicker than a down filled sleeping bag.
+Ideally you should look at using a sleeping bag with a synthetic filling as this is much easier to look after on expedition and also dries much quicker than a down filled sleeping bag.

-Synthetic bags are cheaper than down bags, offer almost as much warmth and pack down almost as small.
+Synthetic bags are cheaper than down bags, offer almost as much warmth, and pack down almost as small.

-Sleeping Bag Ratings (based on British seasons)
+Sleeping bag ratings (based on British seasons)

 Here is some information on sleeping bag seasons: